bghammill/bghammill.github.io/ims-01-data/ims-01-lesson-03/index.md

 ### Sampling is natural

-Think about something you are cooking we taste or in other words examine a small part of what we're cooking to get an idea about the dish as a whole.
+Think about cooking, you might taste the dish to see if it's properly seasons.
+In other words, you examine a small part of what we're cooking in order to get an idea about the dish as a whole.
 After all, we would never eat a whole pot of soup just to check its taste.

-When you taste a spoonful of soup and decide the spoonful you tasted isn't salty enough, what you're doing is simply exploratory analysis for the sample at hand.
+When you taste a spoonful of soup and decide the spoonful you tasted isn't salty enough, what you're doing is, essentially, exploratory analysis on a sample.
 If you then generalize and conclude that your entire soup needs salt, that's making an inference.

-For your inference to be valid, the spoonful you tasted, your sample, needs to be representative of the entire pot, your population.
+For any inference to be valid, the sample that is analyzed (the spoonful you tasted) needs to be representative of the entire population (the whole pot of soup).
 If your spoonful comes only from the surface and the salt is collected at the bottom of the pot, what you tasted is probably not going to be representative of the whole pot.
 On the other hand, if you first stir the soup thoroughly before you taste, your spoonful will more likely be representative of the whole pot.

-Sampling data is a bit different than sampling soup though.
+Sampling data is a bit different than sampling soup, though.
 So next, we'll introduce a few commonly used sampling methods: simple random sampling, stratified sampling, cluster sampling, and multistage sampling.

 ### Simple random sample